Updated: May 24th, 2021

 Pros:

-- Very nice entry-level kit, just set it up and start playing
+- Very nice entry-level professional kit, just set it up and start playing

 - Attractive, professional appearance